Over 24 000 Delta Scuti Stars in the Galactic Bulge and Disk from the OGLE Survey

-Binary systems with oscillating components are powerful tools for probing the absolute stellar parameters of the pulsating stars: masses, radii, and luminosities.
+\Subsection{$\delta$~Sct Stars in Binary Systems} 3pt Binary systems with oscillating components are powerful tools for probing the absolute stellar parameters of the pulsating stars: masses, radii, and luminosities.
 Known binaries containing $\delta$~Sct stars are much more common than systems containing classical Cepheids (\eg Udalski \etal 2015b, Pilecki \etal 2021) or RR~Lyr stars (\eg Hajdu \etal 2021).
 Kahraman Ali{\c{c}}avu{\c{s}} \etal (2017) published a list of 92 eclipsing binary systems with a $\delta$~Sct component, while Liakos and Niarchos (2017) cataloged as many as 199 eclipsing, ellipsoidal, visual, and spectroscopic binaries containing $\delta$~Sct stars.